Colossal Cavern: Connection to Mammoth Cave

 On August 22, 1960, a crew consisting of Jack Lehrberger, Spike Warner, and Dave Deamer discovered and surveyed a connection to nearby Salts Cave.
 The two cave surveys were linked to the already-connected Collins Crystal Cave and Unknown Cave on August 21, 1961.
 The integrated survey was dubbed the Flint Ridge Cave System, and by March 1969, it was ranked the longest surveyed cave in the world, at about 65 miles.
 On September 9, 1972, a connection was found to Mammoth Cave, forming the Flint-Mammoth Cave System (144 miles).

 In popular culture

 The Bedquilt section of the caves was the inspiration and setting for the first text adventure computer game.
-Created by Will Crowther, a caver who spent many hours helping to survey the cave, and appropriately called "Colossal Cave" or "ADVENT", the computer game was expanded by Don Woods into the game now known as Adventure.
+Created by Will Crowther, a caver who spent many hours helping to survey the cave, and appropriately called "Colossal Cave" or "ADVENT", the computer game was expanded by Don Woods into the game now known as Adventure which was cited as inspiration for the popular text adventure game Zork.